CICS110/CICS110.github.io/main/lectures/07-branching/Jared/index.md

 and some **indented** *block* of `code` (can be multiple lines).

-If `condition` is/evaluates to `True`, then the flow of execution will enter the if block and `if_block_code` will be executed, then the flow of execution will exit the if block (ignoring the else block) and `more_code` will be executed.
+If `condition` is/evaluates to `True`, then the flow of execution will enter the if-block and `if_block_code` will be executed, then the flow of execution will exit the if-block (ignoring the else-block) and `more_code` will be executed.

-If `condition` is/evaluates to `False`, then the flow of execution will enter the else block (ignoring the if block) and `else_block_code` will be executed, then the flow of execution will exit the else block and `more_code` will be executed.
+If `condition` is/evaluates to `False`, then the flow of execution will enter the else-block (ignoring the if-block) and `else_block_code` will be executed, then the flow of execution will exit the else-block and `more_code` will be executed.

 Returning to the "where I eat" example: